 But to what is “the grove” referring?

-“Thus it seems clear that originally in ancient Israel there was a Goddess named ‘Asherah,’ who was associated with living trees and hilltop forest sanctuaries, and who could sometimes be symbolized by a wooden pole or an image of a tree,” Dever wrote.
+Dr. Dever, in his book, wrote, “Thus it seems clear that originally in ancient Israel there was a Goddess named ‘Asherah,’ who was associated with living trees and hilltop forest sanctuaries, and who could sometimes be symbolized by a wooden pole or an image of a tree.”

 He added, “It is noteworthy that in at least a handful of cases, the term asherah must refer to the Goddess Asherah herself, not merely to a ‘symbol.’”

-Thus, when Israel’s ruler erected a figure of “the grove,” he may have actually set up an image of Asherah in the most holy place!
+Thus, when Israel’s ruler erected a figure of “the grove,” he may have actually set up an image of Asherah in God’s Temple!

 Throughout Israel’s history, its people attempted to serve false gods alongside the God of the Bible.
 The book of Jeremiah makes clear that families in Israel also worshipped Easter—the “queen of heaven.”